 If I won't be able to answer your question in an episode, of if that episode will simply be weeks away, I'll do my best to answer privately via email as well so you don't personally have to wait.

 There will be more info coming soon on the podcast launch.
-In the meantime, if you're interested, you can preview the new intro below.
-(It features voiceover work from the awesome Frank Prinzel; Yes, he's related to that other Prinzel we know and love around these parts.
+(On a side note, the new intro features voiceover work from the awesome Frank Prinzel; Yes, he's related to that other Prinzel we know and love around these parts.
 Frank was also responsible for the voiceover work in our original Freelance Theater audio play series if you caught those a few years back.
 If not, they'll be archived on the site again soon.)

 What questions do you want me to tackle on the podcast?
 Shoot me an email with your requests.
 And thanks in advance for getting involved with the new show!